MIKE BEGG

 Write 3 title options.

-Run all three through Amazon's character counter.
+What good output looks like: Run all three through Amazon's character counter.
 Pick the one that front-loads the primary keyword most naturally while including your key differentiator.
 Amazon gives more ranking weight to keywords appearing earlier in the title, so "Protein Powder Chocolate 2lb - [Brand] Whey Isolate for Muscle Recovery" beats "[Brand] Premium Whey Protein Powder Supplement - Chocolate Flavor" every time.

 For the full title optimization framework, the Amazon product title optimization post has the character-by-character breakdown.